MaxwellKendall/v2.maxwellkendall.com/src/blog-posts/fundamentals/algorithims/dynamic-programming-fib-counting-stairs.md

 ## Conclusion

 These two problems are in essence one.
-The only difference is that property (2) is given to us by the formal definition of the `fibonacci sequence` whereas in climbing stairs, we have to logically parse this property ourselves.
+The only difference is that property (2) is given to us by the formal definition of the `fibonacci sequence` whereas in climbing stairs, we have to detect this property of the solution ourselves.

 In Part II, we examine two variations of the [Coin Change](https://leetcode.com/problems/coin-change/description/) problem.
 This will serve as an introduction to the need for a more complex shape for our cache.